 The effects are commonly seen on statues, old gravestones, historic monuments, and damaged buildings.
 Acid rain also corrodes metals like steel, bronze, copper, and iron.

 Solutions to Acid Rain

-- Cleaning up Exhaust Pipes and Smokestacks
+1. Cleaning up Exhaust Pipes and Smokestacks

-Washing coal, use of coal comprised of low sulfur, and use of devices known as “scrubbers” can provide technical solution to SO2 emissions.
-“Scrubbing” also called flue-gas desulfurization (FGD) typically work to chemically eliminate SO2 from the gases leaving smokestacks.
+Washing coal, use of coal comprised of low sulfur, and use of devices known as “scrubbers” can provide technical solutions to SO2 emissions.
+“Scrubbing”, also called flue-gas desulfurization (FGD) typically works to chemically eliminate SO2 from the gases leaving smokestacks.

-- Restoring Damaged Environments
+2. Restoring Damaged Environments

-Even though liming is an expensive method and has to be done repeatedly.
-Furthermore, it only offers a short-term solution at the expense of solving the broader challenges of SO2 and NOx emissions and risks to human health.
+Even though liming is an expensive method and has to be done repeatedly, it only offers a short-term solution at the expense of solving the broader challenges of SO2 and NOx emissions and risks to human health.
 Nevertheless, it helps to restore and allow the survival of aquatic life forms by improving chronically acidified surface waters.

-- Alternative Energy Sources
+3. Alternative Energy Sources

-Harnessing these energy sources can offer effective electrical power alternatives instead of using fossil fuels.
-Fuel cells, natural gas, and batteries can also substitute use of fossil fuel as cleaner energy sources.
-As of today, all energy sources have environmental and economic costs as well as benefits.
+Harnessing these energy sources can offer effective electrical power alternatives to fossil fuels.
+Fuel cells, natural gas, and batteries can also substitute fossil fuels as cleaner energy sources.
+As of today, all energy sources have environmental and economic costs and benefits.
 The only solution is using sustainable energy that can protect the future.

-- Individual, National/State, and International Actions
+4. Individual, National/State, and International Actions